-Philip Read is usually a half decent chairman, especially when compared with
+Philip Read is usually a half decent chairman, especially when compared with the total incompetents

 like Cheryl Bacon.
 However this time I found myself

 wishing that he would get a firmer grip.
 The amount of Tory waffling was

 almost unbelievable.
 If you assume that a Scrutiny Committee is there to

 scrutinise, a logical extension of that is that they ask probing questions.
 No

 Tory did so, they praised the council’s achievements, they praised each other